Disqualifying events include the following:

 Taxation on EMI options after a disqualifying event

-As mentioned, employees must exercise their options within 90 days of a disqualifying event to maintain Entrepreneurs' Relief and the 10% CGT.
+Employees must exercise their options within 90 days of a disqualifying event to maintain Entrepreneurs' Relief and the 10% Capital Gains Tax (CGT).

 If an employee chooses not to exercise within the 90 day period, any value gain from the time of the disqualifying event to the time of exercise will be subject to income tax and potentially NI (if the shares are readily convertible).